2005 Italian centre-left primary election: Results

-The primary election had been held nationwide on 16 October 2005, from 8am to 10pm.
+The primary election had been held nationwide on 16 October 2005, from 8 a.m. to 10 p.m.
 The primary election was open to all Italian citizens who were at least 18 during the following general election, plus regular immigrants who have lived in Italy for three years (immigrants still do not have the opportunity to vote for any other election in Italy), against a payment of (at least) 1 euro, charged to cover organisational expenses.
 Poll stations were mainly managed on a voluntary basis; they were hosted mainly in squares, local party quarters, schools, and even restaurants, bars, campers and a hairdresser; some polling stations were also provided outside the country for Italians abroad.
 Most of the party leaders claimed a result of 1 million voters would be a good success for the election.
 The total count was in excess of 4,300,000.